jundalisay/superbnetlify/content/en/research/hegel/spirit/part-a/section-2b.md

 The process of distinguishing them, so far as it does not leave them indifferent, but effectually excludes, negates one from another, thus falls outside this simple “medium”.

-This, consequently, is not merely an “also”, an unity indifferent to what is in it, but a “one” as well, an excluding repelling unity.
+Consequently, this is not merely an “also” or a unity indifferent to what is in it.
+It is a “one” as well, an excluding repelling unity.

 The “One” is the moment of negation, as, in a direct and simple manner, relating itself to itself, and excluding an other: and is that by which “Thinghood” is determined qua Thing.

-In the property of a thing the negation takes the form of a specific determinateness, which is directly one with the immediacy of its being, an immediacy which, by this unity with negation, is universality.
+In the property of a thing, the negation takes the form of a specific determinateness, which is directly one with the immediacy of its being.
+It is an immediacy which, by this unity with negation, is universality.

 Qua “one”, however, negation, the specific quality, takes a form in which it is freed from this unity with the object, and exists per se on its own account.

 {{< s v='115' >}} These moments taken together exhaust the nature of the Thing, the truth of perception, so far as it is necessary to develop it here.